Real reductive Cayley groups of rank 1 and 2: Proof of Theorem , easy cases

-where we write $\Out(G):=\Aut(G)/\Inn(G)$ for the group of outer isomorphisms of $G$.
-This canonical isomorphism induces a bijection between the set of $K$-forms of $\GL_2$ up to inner twisting, and the set of $K$-form of $\G_m$ up to an isomorphism, as follows: $[G]\mapsto [G^\tor]$, where $G^\tor:=G/G^\der$.
-Under this bijection, $\GL_2$ corresponds to $\G_m$, and for any separable quadratic extension $L/K$, the unitary group $\U_{2,L/K}$ corresponds to $U_{1,L/K}$.
-Since we get all the $K$-forms of $\G_m$ in this way, we conclude that we have written down all the $K$-forms of $\GL_2$, up to inner twisting.
-Since all these $K$-groups, $\GL_{2,K}$ and $\U_{2,L/K}$, are Cayley, see Examples \ref{ex2.1} and \ref{ex3}, we conclude, using Proposition \ref{rem2.4}, that all the $K$-forms of $\GL_2$ are Cayley, hence $G$ is Cayley. \end{proof}
+taking the class of an automorphism of $\GL_2$ to the induced automorphism of $(\GL_2)^\tor=\G_m$.
+Thus we obtain a bijection of the set of $K$-forms of $\GL_{2,K}$ up to inner twisting onto the set of $K$-forms of $\G_{m,K}$ up to an isomorphism.
+One can easily see that this bijection takes $[\GL_{2,K}]$ to $[\G_{m,K}]$ and $[\U_{2,L/K}]$ to $[\U_{1,L/K}]$, where $L$ runs over the separable quadratic extensions of $K$ and we denote by $[\ ]$ the corresponding equivalence classes.
+Since the $K$-groups $\G_{m,K}$ and $\U_{1,L/K}$ are {\em all} the $K$-forms of $\G_m$ up to an isomorphism, we see that $\GL_{2,K}$ and $\U_{2,L/K}$ are all the $K$-forms of $\GL_2$ up to inner twisting.
+Since all these $K$-groups, $\GL_{2,K}$ and $\U_{2,L/K}$, are Cayley, see Examples \ref{ex2.1} and \ref{ex3}, we conclude, using Proposition \ref{rem2.4}, that all the $K$-forms of $\GL_2$ are Cayley. \end{proof}

 \begin{proposition} Any connected semisimple $K$-group $G$ of absolute rank $2$ of type $\AA_1\times \AA_1$ over a field $K$ of characteristic $\neq 2,3$ is a Cayley group. \end{proposition}